 After all, launching a new design, coupled with revised content can lead to lost rankings and search visibility.

-Luckily, in this post, you've discovered our Search Equity Migration Strategy that helps you reduce potential negative impact of moving to a new website.
+Luckily, in this post, you've discovered our Search Equity Migration Strategy that helps you reduce potential negative impact of traffic loss when moving to a new website.